phalcon-orphanage/docs/en/reference/models.rst

 Logging Low-Level SQL Statements
 --------------------------------
-When we use high-level abstraction components to access databases (like this ORM),we could find difficulties to understand which statements are finally sent to the database system.
+When we use high-level abstraction components to access databases (like this ORM), we could find difficulties to understand which statements are finally sent to the database system.
 Phalcon_Model is supported internally on another component called Phalcon_Db that provides logging capabilities to track all the SQL statements sent to the database.

 .. code-block:: php